-Offering a unique tour of Nashville, the Old Town Trolley Tour lets guests enjoy an entire day getting on and off the trolley at their own leisure.
+Offering a unique perspective of Music City, Old Town Trolley Tours of Nashville lets guests enjoy an entire day to hop on and off the trolley at their own leisure.
 Guests can choose to stay on the trolley for an almost two hour fully narrated tour of the city or stop off at the Ryman Auditorium, Lower Broadway, Vanderbilt University, or other popular attractions along the ride.

 The Old Town Trolley Tour is approximately 1 hour and 45 minutes if you ride the tour all the way around without getting off and on.